JimmyCai91/DLT/README.md

 # Deep Lesion Tracker

 ![Demo](./demo.gif)

+## Introduction

+Monitoring treatment response in longitudinal studies plays an important role in clinical practice.
+Accurately identifying lesions across serial imaging follow-up is the core to the monitoring procedure.
+Typically this incorporates both image and anatomical considerations.
+However, matching lesions manually is labor-intensive and time-consuming.
+In this project, we release our lesion tracking benchmark -- deep longitudinal study (DLS) dataset, consisting of 3891 lesion pairs from the public [DeepLesion database](https://nihcc.app.box.com/v/DeepLesion).
+With DLS, we develop our deep lesion tracker (DLT) to efficiently and accurately track lesions in longitudinal studies.

 > [**Deep Lesion Tracker: Monitoring Lesions in 4D Longitudinal Imaging Studies**](https://arxiv.org/abs/2012.04872)
 > Jinzheng Cai, Youbao Tang, Ke Yan, Adam P. Harrison, Jing Xiao, Gijin Lin, Le Lu
 > *will show in [CVPR2021](http://cvpr2021.thecvf.com/)*

 Contact: [caijinzhengcn@gmail.com](mailto:caijinzhengcn@gmail.com) from **PAII Inc**.
 Any questions or discussions are welcomed!

-## Abstract

-Monitoring treatment response in longitudinal studies plays an important role in clinical practice.
-Accurately identifying lesions across serial imaging follow-up is the core to the monitoring procedure.
-Typically this incorporates both image and anatomical considerations.
-However, matching lesions manually is labor-intensive and time-consuming.
-In this work, we present deep lesion tracker (DLT), a deep learning approach that uses both appearance- and anatomical-based signals.
-To incorporate anatomical constraints, we propose an anatomical signal encoder, which prevents lesions being matched with visually similar but spurious regions.
-In addition, we present a new formulation for Siamese networks that avoids the heavy computational loads of 3D cross-correlation.
-To present our network with greater varieties of images, we also propose a self-supervised learning (SSL) strategy to train trackers with unpaired images, overcoming barriers to data collection.
-To train and evaluate our tracker, we introduce and release the first lesion tracking benchmark, consisting of $3891$ lesion pairs from the public DeepLesion database.
-The proposed method, DLT, locates lesion centers with a mean error distance of 7$mm$.
-This is 5\% better than a leading registration algorithm while running $14$ times faster on whole CT volumes.
-We demonstrate even greater improvements over detector or similarity-learning alternatives.
-DLT also generalizes well on an external clinical test set of $100$ longitudinal studies, achieving 88\% accuracy.
-Finally, we plug DLT into an automatic tumor monitoring workflow where it leads to an accuracy of 85\% in assessing lesion treatment responses, which is only 0.46\% lower than the accuracy of manual inputs.

-## USE DLT
+## USE DLS

 1. **Annotation:** you can find annotation files in the [data](./data) folder.
 The structure of annotation is defined as:
     ``` python